ryanlecompte/redis_failover/README.md

 Redis server.
 When using master/slave replication, it is desirable to have all writes go to the master, and all reads go to one of the N configured slaves.

-This gem attempts to address these failover scenarios.
+This gem (built using [ZK][]) attempts to address these failover scenarios.
 A redis failover Node Manager daemon runs as a background process and monitors all of your configured master/slave nodes.
 When the daemon starts up, it automatically discovers the current master/slaves.
 Background watchers are setup for each of the redis nodes.
 As soon as a node is detected as being offline, it will be moved to an "unavailable" state.